Oriental Limelight Artemesia

 Other Names: Wormwood, Sage, Mugwort

-Oriental Limelight Artemesia's attractive deeply cut ferny compound leaves emerge yellow in spring, turning lime green in color with showy lemon yellow variegation throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Oriental Limelight Artemesia's attractive deeply cut ferny compound leaves emerge yellow in spring, turning lime green in color with showy lemon yellow variegation throughout the season on a plant with an upright spreading habit of growth.

 Oriental Limelight Artemesia is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.